Back to blog

 What Does Normal Budgie Breathing Look Like?

 Normal budgie breathing is quiet, smooth, and barely visible.
 The tail should be still.
-After vigorous activity or exercise, slightly faster breathing is normal and resolves within minutes.
+After vigorous activity or exercise, slightly faster breathing is normal and resolves within minutes (AAV Basic Care for Companion Birds, 2019).

 Signs of Abnormal Breathing